Your Spending Pattern May Get You in Trouble

 - Is it really okay to pay hard-earned money for items you hope to sell?

-Without guidance, as the VIP clients (this is true about my coaching clients, too) are receiving from me, you’ll continue to be happy for a moment about purchases and then look at all the stuff and start regretting the impulse to buy.
+Without guidance, as VIP clients receive from me, you’ll temporarily be happy about what you buy.
+Moments later, you’ll look at all the stuff and start regretting the impulse buying.

 Look at your inventory.
 Then look at your sales.
-Is it all adding up in your bank account or decreasing your cash as you store more products with nowhere to go?
+Is it all adding up in your bank account or decreasing your cash as you buy more products that aren’t selling?

-If you’re not making sales, prepare to sell that impulse merchandise online and hopefully get paid pennies for your dollars.
+If you’re not getting sales, prepare to sell that impulse merchandise online and hopefully get paid pennies for your dollars.

 The bottom line in this business is to buy with your head, not your heart.